Merzasphor/MWSE/docs/source/types/tes3leveledCreature.md

 ### `calculateFromAllLevels`

-If true, the leveled list is picked from the entire level range, instead of just the highest.
+If `true`, the leveled list is picked from the entire level range, instead of just the highest.

 **Returns**: